 A: I moved here with my partner, CJ.

 Q: Why did you move to New Zealand and what do you do there?

 A: CJ and I had been living in Japan for four years.
 CJ was working for a Japanese architectural firm.
 At the time, I was teaching English.
 We were keen to explore a new place.
 We knew a lot of New Zealanders in Japan, and we knew a lot of Americans who had travelled here and loved it, so we decided to check it out.
 We thought that we’d try it for a year.
 That was 15 years ago.

 Living in New Zealand

 A: Our tiny olive farm is just over an hour’s drive outside Wellington.
 Wellington is a charming city and much smaller than sprawling Chicago and Tokyo, where we’ve lived previously.
-Wellington is a very livable city, with great cafes and restaurants.
+Wellington is a very liveable city, with great cafés and restaurants.

 But we’re living in New Zealand because we've found our paradise.
 Our 20-acre property has about 500 olive trees and a trout stream just out the bottom gate.
 Plus we have heaps of other fruit and nut trees – apricot, peach, pear, plum, chestnut, almond, pine nut, feijoa, and even a quince tree.
 We even have cattle which graze in our paddocks.

 On our farm, there's also a two-bay hay shed with a million dollar view, a veggie garden, greenhouse, flower garden, native garden, some very well-fed chickens, and some pet kunekune pigs.

 Q: Are there any negatives to life in New Zealand?